curohn/programming_for_business_project/project_0_writeup.md

 5. What  data  analytics  components  will  your  solution  include?
 E.g.,  data acquisition/collection, data pre-processing, exploratory analysis, etc.

 6. How will you process your data, in real-time or in batches?
-Give an overview of the data, e.g.,data types, variables, labels, etc. What kind of preprocessing techniques will you apply and why?
+Give an overview of the data, e.g., data types, variables, labels, etc. What kind of preprocessing techniques will you apply and why?

+We would likely process the data in batches as we don't need the immediate value, but rather recent property values and relevant home conditions to help understand where the property would fall in terms of value for the area for the current market.

+Our data will revolve around property characteristics, location features, market data. categorical descriptors, and current market value.
+We will need to clean the data for any outliers or data with inaccurate, missing values, or outdated valuations.We may also group certain regions that notice pricing correlations to help better track trends over time.

 7. What predictive analytics solutions will you propose to address the problem and why this approach is a good solution?